Important changes to partner visas ahead

 We highly recommend lodging the partner visa application as soon as you meet the criteria.

-Partner visas are not as straight forward process as they appear, to maximise your chances of success contact SeekVisa for expert advice and guidance from a reputable Registered Migration Agent or Immigration Lawyer.
+Partner visas can be complex process and not as easy as they may appear, to maximise your chances of success contact SeekVisa for expert advice and guidance from a reputable Registered Migration Agent or Immigration Lawyer.
+If you would discuss your situation in detail please book a consultation

 Other changes in this bill: